How to Solve Physician Shortage?

 - Dermatologists: The shortage of dermatologists is expected to reach as high as 3,500 by 2025.

-These shortfalls highlight the necessity of alleviating the physician shortage and ensuring that patients, irrespective of their specialization, have access to high-quality care.
+These shortfalls highlight the need to alleviate the physician shortage and ensure patients have access to high-quality care, irrespective of their specialization.
 Depending on the specialty, the impact of the shortage varies, with some specialties experiencing more severe shortages than others.
 We must use a multifaceted strategy that considers the underlying problems to address the physician shortage.